fogarty-ben/nba-sheets/README.md

 # nba-sheets

-Parse NBA standings (and a few random stats) from the Fox Sports website and write them to a Google Sheet.
+Parse NBA standings (and a few random stats) from the Fox Sports & BBRef websites and write them to a Google Sheet.

 Ben Fogarty
-5 December 2020
+Created: 5 December 2020
+Last updated: 13 November 2021

 # How it works